-Once the students arrive on campus they are not to leave without being signed out from the Attendance Office by a legal guardian or emergency contact.
-The cutoff time for student checkouts is 4:00 pm.
+Once the students arrive on campus they are not to leave without checking with the Attendance Office.
 For permission to leave school, refer to Section D of this handbook or the Readmission Procedure above.

 Tardies

 A student is marked tardy to class if he/she is not in his/her assigned place when the tardy bell rings.
 Between class periods there is an interval for passing, and a student is tardy to the next class or study period if he/she is not in the assigned place at the end of this interval.